Carbon capture technologies

 Pre-combustion

-With pre-combustion carbon capture methods, you take a fuel like coal, natural gas, or biomass, break it down into syngas (a mixture of hydrogen and CO₂) using heat and steam or oxygen, then remove the CO₂ before burning or using the hydrogen (Energistyrelsen2024, p.
-26).
-The syngas stream is usually at high-pressure, so capturing CO₂ is easiest with pressure swing adsorption (PSA) 5 (using solid sorbents) or less reactive chemicals (like amine solvents).
+With pre-combustion carbon capture methods, you take a fuel like coal, natural gas, or biomass, break it down into syngas (a mixture of hydrogen and CO₂) using heat and steam or oxygen, then remove the CO₂ before burning or using the hydrogen (Danish Energy Agency2024, pp.26).
+The syngas stream is usually at high-pressure, so capturing CO₂ is easiest with pressure swing adsorption (PSA) 4 (using solid sorbents) or less reactive chemicals (like amine solvents).
 This technology is mainly used in the fertiliser industry producing ammonia from hydrogen, but it can also be used in the plastics industry or to produce hydrogen from natural gas to be used as a clean fuel.
 The name pre-combustion comes from its early use in power plants, but it can be misleading since the process doesn’t always involve combustion such as when producing hydrogen as an ammonia feedstock.
 Despite being an energy-intensive and complex system to setup, it can be built into new power plants designed around gasification.

 A flowchart depicting the pre-combustion carbon capture process.
 It starts with gasification receiving solid fuels, connected to a shift reactor that produces CO₂ and H₂.
 The shift reactor feeds into a power plant (gas) that uses air and generates power.